hyoklee/HDFCRAFT/README.md

 Installation
 ============

-Build src package with IntelliJ.
+Build src package with IntelliJ or Eclipse.

 Documentation
 =============